A Conversation with Dr. Gregory Baker, Director of Irish Studies

 by Isabelle Rosini (B.A.
 English '20)

 Proud of its own Irish roots, Catholic University has long been committed to studying Irish civilization.
 Since the establishment of an endowed chair in Gaelic Languages and Literature in 1896, faculty at CU have worked to provide students with opportunities to immerse themselves in the culturally and intellectually rich history of Ireland.
-Today, the university offers a certificate in Irish Studies, an interdisciplinary program that combines study of the Irish language with courses focused on Irish literature, history, and politics, among other topics.
-Dr. Gregory Baker, Assistant Professor of English Literature and Director of Irish Studies, helped create the certificate program and teaches courses in Irish and British literature.
+Today, the university offers a minor in Irish Studies, an interdisciplinary program that combines study of the Irish language with courses focused on Irish literature, history, and politics, among other topics.
+Dr. Gregory Baker, Assistant Professor of English Literature and Director of Irish Studies, helped create the minor and teaches courses in Irish and British literature.
 Passionate about Ireland and its many contributions to society, Dr. Baker here talks about his involvement with the program, relaying some fascinating details about the origin of Irish studies at CU while highlighting the program's goals and recent achievements.

-How and when did you get involved with the Irish studies program?
+How and when did you get involved with the Irish Studies program?

 At the time of my hiring there was an expectation that I would be involved in rethinking the Irish Studies program we have at Catholic.
 Happily when I began teaching in the fall of 2013, there was already a group of faculty who had begun to do just that.
 This group included professors from across the departments of Drama, English, History and Modern Languages, principally Patrick Tuite, Jennifer Paxton, Jennifer O'Riordan, and the now-retired Chris Wheatley and Tim Meagher.
-With a good deal of help from Claudia Bornholdt, chair of Modern Languages, we designed a certificate program for Irish Studies, specifically with undergraduates in mind.
-The university began offering it to students in Fall 2014.

 Some people may be unaware of the deep ties that Catholic University has with Ireland and the movement for Irish Independence in the 1890s and early 1900s.
 Could you talk a little about Catholic U’s Irish foundations?